 Next, work out your minimum, expected and dream salaries.
 The aim is to get as near to your expected salary as possible.
 Hopefully that will be between your expected and dream amounts.
 But how do you work out these figures?

 Your minimum salary will normally be enough to cover your costs and give you some spending money.
 If you’re moving jobs, your minimum is likely to be what you are currently earning.
 However, you will want to consider any increased expenditure that you will incur by accepting this job offer.

 Your expected salary will be driven by the going rate for similar roles.
 Check what other employers are offering for similar positions.
 Your expectations will also be driven by your experience and qualifications.

 Your dream salary should be the most you can be paid given your own experience and the job you’ve been offered.
 If you’re applying for a junior position and expecting the salary of a manager, you’re probably being unrealistic.

-If you’re not happy with the offer, ask them if there’s any room for movement.
-Use your experience, knowledge and qualifications to try and convince the employer of your worth.
+If you’re not happy with the offer, ask if there’s room for movement.
+Use your experience, knowledge and qualifications to convince the employer of your worth.
 If the salary is lower than you had hoped, ask if there are regular salary reviews.
-If it’s likely that your pay will be reviewed every six months, you might be more inclined to accept the employer’s offer.
+If it’s likely that your pay will be reviewed every six months, you might be more inclined to accept the offer.

 Remember that money is not everything.
 Consider the whole package, including workplace culture, hours and career development.
 If you’re not happy with the package, communicate that to the employer.
 And if they are not able or willing to increase their offer, be prepared to walk away and move on.
 This job might not be the best fit for you after all.